-8. Targeted Uses ref rel se wit fol Irpose: Some uses more than others have the potential to generate secondary activities commonly derred to as "spin- off development".
-Some uses perform better than others in producing jobs with atively high wages and salaries.
-Some uses are beneficial because they generate products and rvices that are exported outside the community and region.
-In addition, some activities are valuable hin the mix of uses in downtown Boise but may be missing or in short supply, like housing.
-The lowing is a list of uses and business categories with these characteristics.
-This program awards points a way to incent and mitigate obstacles for the development of these uses.
-Affordable/Mixed-Income/Workforce Housing: Residential projects with 10 or more dwellings units.
-Not less than 10% of the units must be must serve households whose incomes are at are below 100% of the Area Median Income in Ada County as defined by current U.S. Housing and Urban Development Department standards.
-Affordable/Mixed-Income/Workforce Housing must integrate the Income Qualified Units throughout the development cohesively with market rate units.
+b.
+Workforce/Mixed-Income Housing: Residential projects with 10 or more dwelling units, in which not less than 10% of the units serve households whose incomes are at or below 100% Area Median Income in Ada County as defined by current U.S. Housing and Urban Development Department Standards.
+Income Qualified Units must be integrated throughout the development cohesively with market rate units.
 No difference between the units should be obvious from the exterior.

-Developer must supply CCDC with the project's rent roll showing that the project meets the above requirement for the Reimbursement Term to qualify for these scorecard points on an annual basis.
-Rental projects that meet this criteria may be eligible for an increased reimbursement term in the Type 2 program (see Type 2 information). b.
-Technology: "Technology" is any organization with a minimum of 2 members and 50% or more of its workforce employed in Standard Occupation Codes (Federal Bureau of Labor Statistics) 11-1021, 11-2021, 11-3021, 15-1121, 15-1131, 15-1133, 15-1141, 15-1142, or 15-1179; working at the subject location and occupying 5,000 square feet or more of the building on site. c.
-Corporate Headquarters: Project site is the principal address for a registered corporation occupying 5,000 square feet or more of the building on site. d.
-Education: A primary, secondary, or post-secondary institution licensed by the Idaho Board of Education and occupying 5,000 square feet or more of the building on site. e.
-Artisan: "Artisan" is any organization with a minimum of 2 members and 50% or more of its workforce employed in Standard Occupation Codes (Federal Bureau of Labor Statistics) 27- 1010 through 27-2099 excepting 27-2020 through 27-2023; working at the subject location and occupying 5,000 square feet or more of the building on site. f.
-Light Manufacturing / Assembly: "Light manufacturing/assembly" is any organization with a minimum of 2 members and 50% or more members of its workforce employed in Standard Occupation Codes (Federal Bureau of Labor Statistics) 51-1000 through 51-9199 excepting 51-3000 through 51-3099, 51-6000 through 51- 6021, and 51-8000 through 51-8099; working at the subject location and occupying 5,000 square feet or more of the building on site.
+Developer must supply CCDC with the project's rent roll showing that the project meets the above requirement for the Reimbursement Term to qualify for these Scorecard points on an annual basis.

+Rental projects that meet these criteria may be eligible for an increased reimbursement term and reimbursement factor in the Type 2 program (See Type 2 information).

+- c.
+Technology: "Technology" is any organization with a minimum of 2 members and 50% or more of its workforce employed in Standard Occupation Codes (Federal Bureau of Labor Statistics) 11-1021, 11-2021, 11-3021, 15-1121, 15-1131, 15-1133, 15-1141, 15-1142, or 15-1179; working at the subject location and occupying 5,000 square feet or more of the building on site. - d.
+Corporate Headquarters: Project site is the principal address for a registered corporation occupying 5,000 square feet or more of the building on site. - e.
+Education: A primary, secondary, or post-secondary institution licensed by the Idaho Board of Education and occupying 5,000 square feet or more of the building on site. - f.
+Artisan: "Artisan" is any organization with a minimum of 2 members and 50% or more of its workforce employed in Standard Occupation Codes (Federal Bureau of Labor Statistics) 27- 1010 through 27-2099 excepting 27-2020 through 27-2023; working at the subject location and occupying 5,000 square feet or more of the building on site. - g.
+Light Manufacturing / Assembly: "Light manufacturing/assembly" is any organization with a minimum of 2 members and 50% or more members of its workforce employed in Standard

+Occupation Codes (Federal Bureau of Labor Statistics) 51-1000 through 51-9199 excepting 51-3000 through 51-3099, 51-6000 through 51- 6021, and 51-8000 through 51-8099; working at the subject location and occupying 5,000 square feet or more of the building on site.